pypa/packaging.python.org/source/new-tutorials/installing-and-using-packages.rst

           File "<stdin>", line 1, in <module>
         NameError: name 'python' is not defined

-    It's because this command is intended to be run in a *shell* (also called a *terminal* or *console*).
+    It's because this command and other suggested commands in this tutorial are intended to be run in a *shell* (also called a *terminal* or *console*).
 See the Python for Beginners `getting started tutorial`_ for an introduction to using your operating system's shell and interacting with Python.

 Additionally, you'll need to make sure you have :ref:`pip` available.
 You can check this by running: